csae1152/MyPredictiveFarm/README.md

 Please have a look at your first release: http://jbossvertx-easyfarming.rhcloud.com/

-New refatored version is running parallel: http://mypredectivefarm-easyfarming.rhcloud.com/
+New refactored version is running parallel: http://mypredectivefarm-easyfarming.rhcloud.com/

 We are maintaining a blog to keep you up to date:  http://mypredectivefarm.blogspot.co.at/